 The position will work within the Department of General Practice.
-The role will be required to liaise with a wide range of stakeholders including staff across all levels in the Department and the Faculty, as well as external researchers, community services, policy makers and consumers.
+The role will be required to liaise with a wide range of stakeholders including staff across all levels in the Department and the Faculty as well as external researchers and consumers.